Autoparallel/site/content/longform/holy_trinity/tensor.md

 +++
-title = "tensors and clifford algebras" date = "2024-04-16"
+title = "tensors, algebras, and categorical computing" date = "2024-04-17" template = "blog.html"
+description = "TODO"
 [taxonomies]
-tags = ["algebra"]
+tags = ["math", "algebra", "category theory"]
 +++
+---

 Have you ever thought to yourself: "I wish I could multiply vectors together?"
 I can assure you that nearly every one of my students tried this in some way when they first learned about vectors.
 The ideas of dot products and cross products and how they differ in dimension 2 and 3 really seemed to confuse them.
-Nevermind the fact that the cross product fails to generalize into higher dimensions.
+Nevermind the fact that the cross product fails to generalize into higher dimensions (as if dimensions greater than three were not already confusing to many).
 At the same time, we often teach ways to combine vectors, yet we don't quite give all the background that I think is instrumental for people to go out and get their hands dirty.
 I don't want this to be the case.